tomscholz/web/src/pages/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 When working with many mock database systems testing can be cumbersome because the database abstraction layer is often tied to one database type.
 Using an API abstraction simplifies the process.
 But for small changes to the table structure you need to work on the mocks or deal with other ramifications in the API.
 You have the problem that the mock is not a real database.
 You also have to rewrite the mock database and unit tests, when you make changes to your configuration.
-This is where Docker and Ory Dockertest can help you create real databases for your tests.
+This is where Docker and ORY Dockertest can help you create real databases for your tests.
 You dont have to set up a whole database infrastructure.

-[Dockertest](https://github.com/ory/Dockertest) automates your interactions with the Docker API.
+[Dockertest](https://github.com/ORY/Dockertest) automates your interactions with the Docker API.
 This lets you test your services database integration in a simple and straightforward way.
 You configure your specific test setup, create the databases you want to test, ping to ensure connection and after testing close and dispose of the database again.
-This process becomes

-In [Dockertest](https://github.com/ory/Dockertest) a pool represents a connection to the Docker API and is used to handle docker images and resources represent the docker containers.
+In [Dockertest](https://github.com/ORY/Dockertest) a pool represents a connection to the Docker API and is used to handle docker images and resources represent the docker containers.
-You can find examples for all common databases on [github.com/ory/Dockertest](https://github.com/ory/Dockertest).
+You can find examples for all common databases on [github.com/ORY/Dockertest](https://github.com/ORY/Dockertest).

 ## How Dockertest is helping keeping Covid in check